daydemir/senseable-python-template/README.md

 It is preferred that the datasets be stored on the Senseable NAS, or on some form of cloud storage (hence the `dataset_storage` option at initial set up).
 The `data` folder is included in the `.gitignore` file by default, so no files in the data folder will be synced to GitHub.
 This is generally good practice in order to keep large data files off of GitHub.
 GitHub will reject files over 100MB.
 If you think it is important to include the data files in GitHub, you can modify the `.gitignore` as needed.
 If your files are larger than a few MB, it is recommended to use [git-lfs](https://git-lfs.com) to keep your git history lean and repo fetching fast.
 Be mindful that storing the datasets on a public GitHub repository will make the datasets themselves public as well.

+See [Add your data](https://cookiecutter-data-science.drivendata.org/using-the-template/#add-your-data) for more information on how to use the data syncing recipes provided with the `Makefile`.

 ### Using the SCL Network Attached Storage (NAS)
 [Pending instructions on connecting your data to the Senseable NAS]